Science Misinformation Symposium

 Event description

-Topics covered will include:
+Topics covered included:

 - Why is science misinformation an issue, and how does it compare to other forms of misinformation?